ravendb/book/Intro/Intro.md

 way, this part will likely answer all those questions.

-*[Chapter 27](#blittable) - The Blittable Format -* gets into the details of how RavenDB represents JSON documents internally, how we go to this particular format and how to work with it.
+*[Chapter 27](#blittable) - The Blittable Format -* gets into the details of how RavenDB represents JSON documents internally, how we handle this particular format and how to work with it.

 *[Chapter 28](#voron) - The Voron Storage Engine -* breaks down the low-level storage engine we use to put bits on the disk.
 We'll walk through how it works, the various features it offers and most importantly, why it had ended up in this way.
 A lot of the discussion is going to be driven by performance consideration, extremely low-level and full of operating system and hardware minutiae.

-*[Chapter 29](#tx-merger) - The Transaction Merger -* builds on top of Voron and comprise one of the major ways in which RavenDB is able to provide high performance.
-We'll discuss how it came about, how it is actually used and what it means in terms of actual code using it.
+*[Chapter 29](#tx-merger) - The Transaction Merger -* built on top of Voron, the transaction merger comprises one of the major ways in which RavenDB is able to provide high performance.
+We'll discuss how it came about, how it is actually used and what it means in terms of the actual code using it.

-*[Chapter 30](#rachis) - The Rachis Consensus -* talks about how RavenDB is using the Raft consensus protocol to connect together different nodes in the cluster, how they are interacting with each other and the internal details of how it all comes together (and fall apart and recover again).
+*[Chapter 30](#rachis) - The Rachis Consensus -* talks about how RavenDB is using the Raft consensus protocol to connect together different nodes in the cluster, how they interact with one another and the internal details of how it all comes together (falls apart and recovers again).

-*[Chapter 31](#cluster-state-machine) - Cluster State Machine -* brings the discussion one step higher by talking about how the RavenDB uses the result of the distributed consensus to actually manage all the nodes in the cluster and how we can arrive independently on each node to the same decision reliably.
+*[Chapter 31](#cluster-state-machine) - Cluster State Machine -* brings the discussion one step higher by talking about how RavenDB uses the result of the distributed consensus to actually manage all the nodes in the cluster and how we can reliably arrive to the same decision on each node independently.

 *[Chapter 32](#landlord) - Lording over Databases -* peeks inside a single node and explores how a database is managed inside that node.
 More importantly, how we are dealing with multiple databases on the same node and what kind of impact each database can have on its neighbors.

 *[Chapter 31](#replication) - Replication -* dives into the details of how RavenDB manages multi master distributed database.
-We'll go over change vectors to ensure conflict detection (and aid in its resolution) how the data is actually being replicated between the different nodes in a database group.
+We'll go over change vectors which ensure conflict detection (and aid in its resolution) and how the data is actually being replicated between the different nodes in a database group.

 *[Chapter 33](#architecture) - Internal Architecture -* gives you the overall view of the internal architecture of RavenDB.
 How it is built from the inside, and the reasoning why the pieces came together in the way they did.